 If you cannot settle your matter, you can ask the court for a formal hearing.

-Where do I apply for custody or contact time?
+Where do I apply to court?

 Generally you must apply to the family law court closest to where the child lives.